How to Make Homemade Coconut Butter Easily

 There is no need to keep it in the fridge, and in fact, if you do, you will have hard time eating it since it gets incredibly hard at low temperatures.

-Recipes Using Coconut Butter
+Recipes That Use Coconut Butter

-Chocolate Avocado Truffles — Super easy and delicious.
+- Chocolate Avocado Truffles: Super easy and delicious.
 And healthy.
-You won’t believe these are made with avocado!
+You won't believe these are made with avocado!

 Recipe Notes